MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

 - **Step 9: Re-key your Azure Information Protection tenant key**

-    This step is optional but recommended if your chosen Azure Information Protection tenant key topology from step 2 is Microsoft-managed.
-This step is not applicable if your chosen Azure Information Protection tenant key topology is customer-managed (BYOK).
+    This step is required if you were not running in Cryptographic Mode 2 before the migration, and optional but recommended for all migrations to help safeguard the security of your Azure Information Protection tenant key.

 ## Next steps